EXCLUSIVE: Senior Saudi prince flies home to tackle MBS succession

 “He and others in the family have realised that MBS has become toxic,” a Saudi source close to Prince Ahmed told Middle East Eye.

 “The prince wants to play a role to make these changes, which means either he himself will play a major role in any new arrangement or to help to choose an alternative to MBS.”

 He and others in the family have realised that MBS has become toxic

 The source said that the prince returned “after discussion with US and UK officials”, who assured him they would not let him be harmed and encouraged him to play the role of usurper.

 Apart from those western guarantees, Ahmed is also protected by his rank.

 Last November, bin Salman conducted a sweeping purge of dissident royals, yet was not able to touch any sons of King Abdulaziz, the founder of the modern Saudi state, who are regarded as too senior a target for him.

 The 33-year-old heir to the Saudi throne’s dominance in the kingdom has come under intense scrutiny following the murder of journalist Jamal Khashoggi on 2 October, leading to speculation that he could be replaced.

-MEE also understands there are three senior princes who support Prince Ahmad’s move, who cannot be named for fear of compromising their security.
+MEE also understands there are three senior princes who support Prince Ahmed’s move, who cannot be named for fear of compromising their security.
 All have held top positions in the military and security forces.

 Meanwhile, in Washington disquiet grows.